Teachers may use the tools below for professional development or to enhance their support for students who are Deaf or Hard of Hearing (DHH).

 MDE-LIO does not endorse the purchase or use of any non-State Board of Education-adopted commercial products.
 Products and services noted below are included for information only and their inclusion should not be interpreted as a recommendation of MDE-LIO.

-This page offers a wide range of resources from MDE-LIO's LIVE With LIO webinars, information from other organizations, and ways to support students during the COVID-19 pandemic.
+This page includes resources from MDE-LIO's LIVE With LIO webinars, information from other organizations, and ways to support students during the COVID-19 pandemic.

-The Michigan Department of Education has partnered with several out-of-state institutions of higher education that have teacher preparation programs to deliver an online endorsement program that will permit certified teachers to obtain an additional endorsement on their Michigan teaching certificate in DHH.
+The Michigan Department of Education has partnered with several out-of-state institutions of higher education that have teacher preparation programs.
+Together, they deliver an online endorsement program that allows certified teachers to earn an additional endorsement in DHH on their Michigan teaching certificate.
 The program is managed through the Aquinas College School of Education.

-The Michigan School Professionals for Students who are Deaf or Hard of Hearing (MSPSDHH) developed a list of potential job responsibilities for teacher consultants.
+Michigan School Professionals for Students who are Deaf or Hard of Hearing (MSPSDHH) offers a list of potential job responsibilities for teacher consultants.

 This document describes essential program elements and features that must be considered when designing appropriate services for students who are DHH.
 The guidelines represent best practices from the field.